 Believe it or not but corrupt user profile issues are a valid cause of Windows 8.1 speed issues.
-If you have more than one user accounts set up on Windows than try logging-in from that user account and see if the speed problem goes away.
-If the speed is normal when your using the other user profile than you need to delete the slow user profile and make a new one.
+If you have more than one user accounts set up on Windows then try logging-in from that user account and see if the speed problem goes away.
+If the speed is normal when you’re using the other user profile then you need to delete the slow user profile and make a new one.

 - Use Windows Key + I to go to settings on the Charms Bar.

 - Click Change PC settings on the bottom.

 - In Accounts, click Other Accounts > Add an account